Stephen Knott, Ph.D. ’79, HD'13

 Moe received the College's Outstanding Achivement Award in 2001 for his tireless work as the president and chief executive officer of Youth Opportunities Upheld (YOU), Inc., a Worcester-based non-profit organization that provides a wide range of social, psychological, educational, vocational, and other preventive and rehabilitation programs for troubled and at-risk children, adolescents and families.
 Moe has led YOU, Inc. for 40 years. where he supervises a staff of more than 600 people and oversees the delivery of a broad range of therapeutic, educational, and residential services in Central Massachusetts.
 In 2009, YOU, Inc. served more than 21,000 children and families.
 He also provides legislative advocacy on behalf of youths.
 Moe was named Worcester Business Journal’s 2006 Business Leader of the Year–Non-profit and received the Greater Worcester Community Foundation's 2008 Renaissance Award.

-One of the few individuals in College history with degrees from Assumption Prep, the College, and the Graduate School, he has also been an active alumnus, celebrating reunions from the Assumption Prep and the College and serving as an emcee at some of the events.
+The only individual in College history with a diploma from Assumption Prep, and a bachelor's degree, and a master's degree from Assumption College, Moe received an Honorary Doctor of Humane Letters from the College in 2012.
+He has also been an active alumnus, celebrating reunions from the Assumption Prep and the College and serving as an emcee at some of the events.